 We use a multidisciplinary approach to study the indoor environment effects on occupant outcome and building energy use.
-The Indoor Environment Group have backgrounds in engineering, sciences, economics, statistics and public health.
-Our work aim to improve understanding on pollutants that impact the built environment, and energy-efficient strategies to better indoor air quality.
+Researchers in our Group have backgrounds in engineering, sciences, economics, statistics and public health.
+We aim to improve the understanding of pollutants that impact the built environment, and energy-efficient strategies to better indoor air quality.

 Air Quality Tips and Resources During a Wildfire